hajsong/ATM2106/content/lectures/_index.md

 chapter = true
 +++

+# Lectures
-#### Lecture materials will be uploaded in the course of the semester.
+Lecture materials will be uploaded weekly.